aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 }
 ```

-2. To Deploy the Database stack, follow the steps below:
+2. To deploy the Database stack, follow the steps below:
     1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/), and choose **Create stack With new resources (standard)**.
     2. In **Prepare template**, select **Template is ready**.
     3. In **Template source**, select **Upload a template file**.
     4. Choose the file `database.yaml`.
     5. Enter a Stack name.
-For example, *cfn-workshop-database-stack.*
+For example, `cfn-workshop-database-stack`.
     6. For `DBUsername`, specify the primary user name for the DB instance.
     7. For `DBPassword`, specify the password for the primary user.
     8. Choose to use default values for **Configure stack options**, and choose **Next**.